-Education Thinking mainly publishes stand-alone literature reviews.
+Education Thinking primarily publishes stand-alone literature reviews.
+All approaches to education research literature reviewing are welcome.
 The articles are expected to provide the reader with a complete overview of the development of research literature on a given topic.
 An article should present the main inputs of the main authors who contributed to developing knowledge on the topic over time, and clarify how these inputs relate to each other (or not).
 It should explain the concepts, theories and methods used as well as the results obtained.
 The article should also take stock of the state-of-play of knowledge on the topic, providing a state-of-the-art overview not only of what is known, but also of knowledge gaps and pending research issues, especially those most in need of attention in the near future.
 The article should be clear and streamlined; precise, detailed, informative, but concise.

 Language – Articles are to be written in English language, either American or British (but not a mixture of both).
 Unexplained jargon should be avoided.
 Word choice should be inclusive and bias-free.
 Before submission, manuscripts should be checked for spelling and grammar and, where necessary, undergo English language editing.